zenome/BundleBus/README.md

 ~~~~
 npm install BundleBus-cli -g
 ~~~~
-- Clone our example apps from 'https://github.com/zenome/BundleBus-example'
+- Clone our example apps from https://github.com/zenome/BundleBus-example
 - Open a terminal in a local machine and move to the BundleBus-example folder.
 - Register your github token by below command
 ~~~~
 BundleBus register
 ~~~~
-  - "Repository clone url" should be 'https://github.com/zenome/BundleBus_example.git'
+  - `Repository clone url` should be `https://github.com/zenome/BundleBus_example.git`.
-  - Enter "Repository - github token".
+  - Enter `Repository - github token`.
 You can refer  [this link.](https://help.github.com/articles/creating-an-access-token-for-command-line-use/)
 - Update the source code and commit to the git.
-Make sure that a version field in 'package.json' MUST be increased.
+Make sure that a version field in `package.json` MUST be updated.
 - Enter command in a terminal.
 This may take a time.
 ~~~~
 BundleBus release <ios | android>